Altay Prefecture

-Altay Prefecture is located in the Northern Xinjiang, People's Republic of China.
+Altay Prefecture is a prefecture in northern Xinjiang, China.
 It has an area of 118,015 km2 and a population of 561,667 (2000).
-It is a part of Ili Kazakh Autonomous Prefecture.
-At the 2000 census, Altay was the only major subdivision of Ili Kazakh Autonomous Prefecture with an ethnic Kazakh majority (about 51%).
+It is a part of the Ili Kazakh Autonomous Prefecture.
+As of the 2000 census, Altay was the only major subdivision of Ili Kazakh Autonomous Prefecture with an ethnic Kazakh majority (about 51%).
 In 2007, it had a GDP of RMB 9.9 billion with a 12% growth rate.
 It also shares an international border with the neighboring Altai Republic, located within Russia.

+Altay is considered the birthplace of skiing, based on 10,000 to 30,000 year old cave paintings depicting skiers.

+Geography

+Both the Irtysh River and the Ulungur River run through the prefecture.
+The Kanas Lake and Ulungur Lake reside in the north.

+The Altay Prefecture has an average elevation of 1,408 meters; with a minimum elevation of 246 meters and a maximum of 4, 178 meters.

 Subdivisions

-The prefecture is divided into 1 county-level city and 6 counties.
+The prefecture is divided into one county-level city and six counties.